“Life moves pretty fast. If you don’t stop and look around once in a while, you could miss it.”

 - Treat others as you want to be treated.

 - Dance and be silly, life is too short to give a shit what other people think.
 Maybe they’ll even be inspired by you!

 - You are stronger than you know, but don’t let it harden you.

 - Being soft doesn’t mean you are weak; it’s finding a balance.

 - Some people are just crappy people, don’t spend your energy trying to change them or “get back at them” just move on.

 - Sometimes being uncomfortable is exactly what you need!

 - Believe in yourself.
-You can’t do ANYTHING you set your mind to, but you can do a hell of a lot and more than you think.
+You can do a hell of a lot and more than you think.

 - Tell the people you love that you love them.